Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Generality of Representations Induced by Background Augmentations

-The Backgrounds Challenge\footnote{\url{https://github.com/MadryLab/backgrounds_challenge}}, introduced in \citet{xiao2020noise}, is an out-of-distribution test dataset containing different variants of a 9-class subset of ImageNet manipulated to have different amounts of foreground and background signal.
-This dataset is divided into a number of splits: Only-BG-B and Only-BG-T, in which the foreground is removed and replaced either with a black box (Only-BG-B) or a tiled version of the background (Only-BG-T); No-FG and Only-FG, which feature an image with the foreground shape cut out (and discernible) as well as the foreground alone on a black background (similar to our \bgrm); and Mixed-Same, Mixed-Rand, and Mixed-Next, which feature foregrounds pasted onto backgrounds from different images of the same class (Mixed-Same), random images (Mixed-Rand), and deterministically from the next class such that backgrounds provide systematically misleading information (Mixed-Next).
-If models learn to focus on the semantically meaningful foreground and ignore the background, we should expect classification performance to decrease for Only-BG-B and Only-BG-T, and to increase for Only-FG, Mixed-Same, Mixed-Rand, and Mixed-Next\footnote{It is more difficult to determine whether performance should increase or decrease for the No-FG split, since this manipulation leaves a perfectly shaped cutout of the foreground on the background, which provides substantial information about the structure of the foreground even though it has been removed.}.
+ImageNet-9 (IN-9), introduced in \citet{xiao2020noise}, consists of out-of-distribution data sets that are different variations of a 9-class subset of ImageNet.
+The variants are designed to have different amounts of foreground and background signal, see Figure \ref{fig:bg_chall_example} for examples.
+In the Only-BG-B and Only-BG-T variants, the foreground is removed and replaced either with a black box (Only-BG-B) or a tiled version of the background (Only-BG-T); No-FG features images with the foreground shape cut out (and discernible), while Only-FG features the foreground alone on a black background (similar to our \bgrm); Mixed-Same, Mixed-Rand, and Mixed-Next, feature foregrounds pasted onto backgrounds from different images of the same class (Mixed-Same), random images (Mixed-Rand), and deterministically from the next class such that backgrounds provide systematically misleading information (Mixed-Next).
+If models learn to focus on the semantically meaningful foreground and ignore the background, we should expect classification performance to decrease for Only-BG-B and Only-BG-T, and to increase for Only-FG, Mixed-Same, Mixed-Rand, and Mixed-Next\footnote{It is more difficult to determine whether performance should increase or decrease for the No-FG variant, since this manipulation leaves a perfectly shaped cutout of the foreground on the background, which provides substantial information about the structure of the foreground even though it has been removed.}.